ProjectDossier/ESSIR-2023-Legal-Tutorial/README.md

 We finetune legal BERT on 40 queries and evaluate it on 10 queries as evaluation set

 ---
-## Large language models as few-shot re-rankers for statute retrieval
+## Large language models as few-shot rerankers for statute retrieval

 ---